sail-pl/hardy/examples/Readme.md

 ## Success

+- identity.mlw :
+	+ outputs the input value
+	+ simple invariant which could be write without history

 - constant.mlw :
 	+ continuously emits the value of its constant internal state
 	+ to check that the initial value of the state is visible

-- identity.mlw :
-	+ outputs the input value

 - incr.mlw :
   	+ record the number of the current instant